lanhao34/LoHan/README.md

-# Ratel
+# LoHan ICDE 2025 Artifact

 This artifact provides a guide to replicate the primary experiments in this paper.
-You can follow this repository to reproduce the experimental results about Ratel's maximum trainable model sizes, batch sizes and throughput in our paper.
+You can follow this repository to reproduce the experimental results about LoHan's maximum trainable model sizes, batch sizes and throughput in our paper.
 The documentation and auto-run script mainly focus on reproducing results in Subsection V-B and you can adjust the code to reproduce results in other sections.

 ## Environment Setup

 ### SSD Configuration

-Ratel aggregates the I/O bandwidth of multiple SSDs by configuring a RAID array for efficient model states and activation offloading.
+LoHan aggregates the I/O bandwidth of multiple SSDs by configuring a RAID array for efficient model states and activation offloading.
 Therefore, we provide a script to configure this array.

 First, modify the `make_raid.sh` to meet your own needs.
 The script in this repo is used to configure the drives `/dev/nvme0n1` to `/dev/nvme11n1` into an array.
 You can adjust the line 23 to change the drives you want to set up.